 Therefore, the conversion parity price = $(2500/10) = $250.

 In order for the investor to make a profit, the conversion parity price must always be less than the current market price of the equity shares.
-As in this case, upon conversion, the investor receives 10 shares worth $250 each whereas the market price stands at $265 each.
-The investor can, therefore, make a profit of [(265-250) * 10] $150 with this trade.
-Had the market price been any lower than $250, the investor would either have to square off this trade in a loss or hold position till the price picks up.
+As in this case, upon conversion, the investor receives 10 shares worth $250 each, whereas the market price stands at $265 each.
+Therefore, the investor can make a profit of [(265-250) * 10] $150 with this trade.
+Had the market price been any lower than $250, the investor would either have to square off this trade in a loss or hold a position till the price picks up.

 Why is Conversion Price Important?

-The conversion price is crucial in enabling the investors to make strategic decisions regarding to hold or to convert.
+The conversion price is crucial in enabling the investors to make strategic decisions regarding holding or converting.
 A constant battle ensues between the conversion price and the current market price.
-Investors prefer convertible securities since they offer the safety of a bond with growth opportunities of stocks.
+Investors prefer convertible securities since they offer the safety of a bond with the growth opportunities of stocks.
 A conversion price gives an idea of the potential upside upon conversion to equity.
 The bondholders will be willing to forgo the comfort zone of a bond and convert their holding to equity only if they are promised a significant hike in their portfolio.
-The conversion price is thus, the most significant indicator of an investor’s portfolio position post-conversion.
+The conversion price is, thus, the most significant indicator of an investor’s portfolio position post-conversion.

 To Issuing Company

 The conversion price is a key metric for the issuing company.
 The management predetermines the price in consultation with investment bankers and financial experts.
-Factors influencing the determination of a conversion price include the current market price of stocks, retained earnings available, cost of borrowed funds along with the investor’s preferences & risk appetite.
+Factors influencing the determination of a conversion price include the current market price of stocks, retained earnings available, cost of borrowed funds, and the investor’s preferences & risk appetite.

-The company must, therefore, strive to set a conversion price to achieve a dual balance.
+Therefore, the company must strive to set a conversion price to achieve a dual balance.
 It must be high enough so that the conversion does not dilute the EPS.
 It should also not be prejudicial to the existing equity shareholders.
-Also, it must be low enough to provide the convertible security holders some skin in the game.
-The low conversion price will attract the investors to buy into the otherwise low yield securities.
-Also, a current market price exceeding the conversion price ensures a sure shot chance to end up with profits.1,2
+Also, it must be low enough to provide the convertible security holders with some skin in the game.
+The low conversion price will attract investors to buy into the otherwise low-yield securities.
+Also, a current market price exceeding the conversion price ensures a sure shot chance to end up with profits.